pananton/busrpc-spec/busrpc.md

 ```
 message ResultMessage {
   oneof Result {
-    // Serialized method return value (`MethodDesc::Retval`).
     bytes retval = 1;

-    // Exception occurred while processing the method call.
     busrpc.Exception exception = 2;
   }
 }
 ```

-Field `retval` contains protobuf-serialized `Retval` structure from method descriptor and is set only if method did not throw an exception.
+Field `retval` contains protobuf-serialized `Retval` structure from the method descriptor and is set only if method did not throw an exception.

-Field `exception` contains global predefined `Exception` structure and is set if method threw an exception.
+Field `exception` contains global predefined [`Exception`](#exception) structure and is set if method threw an exception.

 ## Encoding